-Where the Mariners sit in the AL wild card race with just over a month of games left
+Where the Mariners sit in the AL wild-card race with just over a month of games left

 - Blue Jays: 472-412 (.533)

-But this stat can be a little deceiving since the Blue Jays, for example, have 10 gams vs. the Orioles, who came into the day with a 38-86 record and seem to be getting worse.
+But this stat can be a little deceiving since the Blue Jays, for example, have 10 games vs. the Orioles, who came into the day with a 38-86 record and seem to be getting worse.

 Perhaps it’s more instructive to look at the remaining games against teams with winning records and losing records as well as their success against both.